GuptaSiddhant/react-trigger/readme.md

 ### methods

 - **publish**: Publish (set) new payload
-- **suscribe**: Suscribe and listen to changes and execute a function.
+- **subscribe**: Subscribe and listen to changes and execute a function.

 ### example